yashika907/hellow-world/README.md

 This is my first repository in Github.

-As, I'm a novice, I'm trying to exlore and learn more about Github
+I'm a novice.
+I'm trying to explore and learn more about Github